DePoyster/cosc1350_breakout/README.md

 *Feel free to use ctx.fillStyle to color your paddle and ball differently*

 8. add keydown and keyup event listeners to the DOM, and create two new functions for each event.
-Create two boolean variables called moveLeft and moveRight that are true when their respecitve key is down, and false when it is up.
+Create two boolean variables called moveLeft and moveRight that are true when their respective key is down, and false when it is up.

 9. Change the paddles drawn x position to be a variable instead named xPaddle, and in the draw function check if moveLeft or moveRight is true, and adjust the xPaddle by 3 in the appropriate direction.

 *You should now have a paddle that can move left and right!
 Make sure you don't allow for the paddle to move off the screen as well.*

-Before submitting the assignment, double check that you have updated the name and date at the top of the source code files, and have replaced my comments with comments that are meaningful to you.
+Before submitting the assignment, double-check that you have updated the name and date at the top of the source code files, and have replaced my comments with your own.

 # Module 14: Breakout Game Part 2

 Now, it is time to line the top of the game with bricks.
 It is easiest to manage the bricks by defining them as objects with an x position, y position, and hit status.
-Then, you can use an array to hold your brick objects, and iterate through that array to draw them on the canvas element.
+Then, you can use an array to hold your brick objects and iterate through that array to draw them on the canvas element.
 After doing that, we will be ready to add collision detection to the game.

 ## Define the bricks